Learning through play

 We aim to provide for the characteristics of effective learning by observing how a child is learning and being clear about what we can do and provide in order to support each child to remain an effective and motivated learner.

-We assess how young children are learning and developing y observing them frequently.
+We assess how well young children are learning and developing by observing them frequently.
 We use information that we gain from observations, as well as from photographs or videos of the children, to document their progress and where this may be leading them.
 We believe that parents know their child best and we ask them to contribute to assessment by sharing information about what their child likes to do at home and how they as parents are supporting development.
 We make periodic assessment summaries of children's achievements based on our ongoing development records.
 These form part of children's records of achievement.
 We undertake these assessment summaries at regular intervals as well as times of transition, such as when a child goes to school.

 Progress check at age two